Charltsing/oPDF/README.md

 To be continued ...

 BTW：
-Some PDF samples are included in the project to demonstrate to beginners the simple watermarks that oPDF can handle.
+The project includes some PDF samples for beginners to learn how to use oPDF to remove simple watermarks from PDF documents.